matiaspl/LinkPi-ENCx/README.md

 * Added USB microphone control.
 * Optimized 4K HDMI signal input.
 * Added ES6 syntax support to the JS Script engine.
-* S version Encoder (LinkJS?) development is complete; welcome to switch to development mode for testing (currently in beta).
+* JS Encoder ([LinkJS](https://www.yuque.com/linkpi/linkjs)) development is complete; welcome to switch to development mode for testing (currently in beta).

-Note: The new development mode requires flashing the firmware to experience; this part is not included in the upgrade package.
+Note: The new development mode is not included in the upgrade package (full firmware reflash is required).
+Development mode then needs to be enabled through the facory setup (fac.php) URL.

 ### 5.0.0	build 20260130
 **Warning: the update broke the Intercom page on my ENC1V1**